Eurípides Rubio: Military decorations awarded

-Legacy
+Honors

 The United States Army Reserve Center located at the Hato Rey sector of San Juan was named posthumously named Capt.
 Eurípides Rubio United States Army Reserve Center.

-The United States Department of Veterans Affairs Outpatient Clinic in Ponce was also named in memory of Captain Eurípides Rubio.
+The United States Department of Veterans Affairs Outpatient Clinic in Ponce was named in memory of Captain Eurípides Rubio.

 The American Legion Post 142 in San Juan was named after Capt.
 Euripides Rubio.

 Rubio's name is inscribed in "El Monumento de la Recordación" (Monument of Remembrance), dedicated to Puerto Rico's fallen soldiers and situated in front of the Capitol Building in San Juan.

 His name is inscribed on the Vietnam Veterans Memorial ("The Wall") on Panel 12E, Row 044.

 On November 11, 2008, the Government of Puerto Rico unveiled in the Capitol Rotunda an oil portrait of Captain Euripedes Rubio.

+In 2017 Eurípides Rubio was posthumously inducted to the Puerto Rico Veterans Hall of Fame.